Arlberg Tunnel Special Toll

 What is the Arlberg Tunnel?

-The Arlberg Tunnel runs beneath the mountain of the same name and connects the two western Austrian federal states of Vorarlberg and Tyrol.
-The S16 expressway passes through the tunnel.
+The Arlberg Tunnel runs beneath the Arlberg mountain range after which it is named and connects the two federal states of Vorarlberg and Tyrol, both located in western Austria.
+The tunnel carries the expressway S 16.
 The tunnel is operated by ASFINAG.

-With a total length of 13,972 meters (13.9 km), the Arlberg Tunnel is considered the longest road tunnel in Austria.
-Unlike many other tunnels in the country, however, the Arlberg Tunnel has only one tube (instead of the more common two).
-Due to its proximity to the neighboring countries of Germany, Liechtenstein, and Switzerland, the Arlberg Tunnel is used by around 8,000 vehicles daily.
-Construction took place from June 1, 1974 (tunneling began in St. Anton and Langen) until the breakthrough on October 9, 1977, lasting approximately three and a quarter years.
-The tunnel was officially opened to traffic in December 1978.
+With a total length of 13,972 metres (13.9 km), the Arlberg Tunnel is considered the longest road tunnel in Austria.
+Unlike many other tunnels in the country, the Arlberg Tunnel has only a single tube (rather than the more common two tubes).
+Due to its proximity to the neighbouring countries of Germany, Liechtenstein and Switzerland, the Arlberg Tunnel is used by around 8,000 vehicles per day.
+Construction of the tunnel took place from 1 June 1974 (tunnel breakthrough in St. Anton and Langen) to the final breakthrough on 9 October 1977 — a period of approximately three and three-quarter years.
+In December 1978, the tunnel was finally opened to traffic.

-At the time of its construction, the Arlberg Tunnel was even regarded as the longest road tunnel in the world.
+At the time of its construction, the Arlberg Tunnel was even considered the longest road tunnel in the world.

 The Arlberg Tunnel Route Toll (Special Toll) in Austria

 The Arlberg Tunnel is a special toll route.
-This means that a route toll (special toll) must be paid for using this section.
-Regardless of whether you have a vignette, an additional fee is charged for passing through the Arlberg Tunnel.
+This means that a route toll (special toll) must be paid to use this section.
+Regardless of whether you hold a vignette, an additional fee is charged for driving through the Arlberg Tunnel.

 Alternatives to the Arlberg Tunnel

 If you do not wish to use the Arlberg Tunnel, various alternative routes are available.
-In particular, the following options are recommended:
+The following alternatives are particularly recommended:

 • Germany: Munich – Rosenheim